akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 You can split each template out into a series of smaller template files.
 To add them to this data source, you need to include them in the currently loaded file, which corresponds to the value in the `template_file` argument.
-For example, to include `example-file.json` from the `template` directory, use this syntax including the quotes: `"#include:example-file.json"`.
+For example, to include `example-file.json` from the `property-snippets` directory, use this syntax including the quotes: `"#include:example-file.json"`.
 All files are resolved in relation to the directory that contains the starting template file.